pieces-app/pieces-writerside-documentation/Writerside/topics/drag-and-drop-to-manage-resources.md

 - **Create a snippet**: Highlight some code in your editor and drag it to the Pieces window to save it as a new snippet.
 Pieces automatically associates all of the usual context with the new snippet, but if you want to ensure that it’s classified as a certain language, just drag it to that section of the List View.

-- **Reuse a Snippet**: Finally, it just got super simple to place a snippet exactly where you want it in your editor.
+- **Reuse a Snippet**: It just got super simple to place a snippet exactly where you want it in your editor.
 Just drag a snippet from your Pieces list to wherever you want it to be, then keep on coding.

 ![](DRAG_AND_DROP1.gif)